Albertsons: End of the first generation of Albertsons Express

 Beginning in 2008, Albertsons began exiting the fuel business, selling 72 of over one hundred Albertsons Express gas stations to Valero Energy, which converted most of them to Corner Store locations.
-This would not be the end though, as many Express stores still remained including Cheyenne, WY.
 It would not be until 2011–2013 that most of the Albertsons Express locations were divested under the Supervalu company.
 Even then, some locations including Hillsboro still displayed Albertsons Express banners.

 New Albertsons acquisition

 While Albertsons LLC had restored its stores to profitability, SuperValu's New Albertsons Inc. had done poorly.
 While SuperValu did remodel many stores and open a few new stores, New Albertsons had shrunk.
 Of the 1100+ stores SuperValu acquired in 2006, fewer than 900 remained by 2013.
 Under SuperValu, Bristol Farms had been sold off, 36 Utah stores were sold to Associated Food Stores (leaving just three traditional Albertsons stores in the state), the Wisconsin Jewel-Osco stores had been sold or closed, as well as the Shaw's stores in Connecticut.
 Additionally, like Albertsons LLC, most of the fuel stations had been shuttered or sold to other operators.

-On January 10, 2013, it was announced that SuperValu was selling New Albertsons (Albertsons, ACME, Shaw's/Star Market, and Jewel-Osco, though they had previously sold off Bristol Farms in 2010) to Cerberus Capital Management.
+On January 10, 2013, it was announced that SuperValu was selling New Albertsons (Albertsons, ACME, Shaw's/Star Market, and Jewel-Osco) to Cerberus Capital Management.
 The deal was closed in March 2013.
 On February 23, 2013, AB Acquisition announced it would split operations of the newly combined company into eight divisions: Northwestern, Intermountain, Southern California, Southern, Jewel-Osco, ACME, Shaw's, and Southwestern, and in March 2013, the deal was officially closed.
 On paper, Albertsons LLC controlled the Albertsons-branded stores and New Albertsons Inc. controlled ACME, Shaw's/Star Market, and Jewel-Osco, but it was operated as one company.

 On June 11, 2013, Albertsons announced its plans to merge its duplicate websites, social media accounts and mobile apps onto one of each kind, ending the use of the Albertsons Market branding (though this was never used on store exteriors) and AlbertsonsMarket.com.
 While its website consolidation appeared to take place as expected, its applications received bad reviews—but the biggest consequence was the mistaken deletion of their previous Facebook page and loss of over 200,000 fans.
 While no details were given as to the mistake made, Albertsons simply admitted that while attempting to join their Albertsons page with over 200,000 Likes and their Albertsons Market page with over 80,000 Likes, something went wrong resulting in the loss of thousands of Likes and comments.

 That same month, Albertsons did away with the Preferred Savings Card in the former SuperValu stores that Albertsons LLC had dispensed with in 2007.
 The cards briefly continued in Southern California stores before being discontinued in July 2013.